 “We grew alongside the plants, building transferable skills through our willingness to learn, teamwork, and initiative,” said UTSC Management and International Business student Rumsha Panjwani, SIG Co-Founder and VP of External Relations.

-“In order to foster a future generation of environmentally conscious leaders, the first steps are to spread awareness as well as contribute to sustainable endeavors in our own communities.
+“In order to foster a future generation of environmentally conscious leaders, the first steps are to spread awareness as well as contribute to sustainable endeavours in our own communities.
 Sustainability is no longer about doing less harm.
 It’s about doing more good, which starts by planting the seeds of sustainable growth,” added Austin Gumbs, UTSC Management Co-op student and Senior Student Advisor with SIG.